-Goal #3 Improve community awareness of public benefits and resources through the use of technology, partnerships, and a person-centered approach.
-The RCOoA aims to foster meaningful connections to elevate the service experience of those who have complex needs.
-[Refer to CCR Article 3, Section 7300 (c)] Ra tionale: Forty-eight percent of surveyed information about older adult research of respondents having no known is committed to proactive outreach ources" as being owledge of such r fair or poor with esources.
-The de another Objective Type of Activity and Funding Source Update Status 3.1 community hu simplify the de engage at leas state an increa a core partner and advocate in abs designed to streamline and elivery of services.
+G Goal #3 Improve community awareness of use of technology, partnerships RCOoA aims to foster meanin experience of those who have Section 7300 (c)] , and a person- gful connections centered approa to elevate the ch.
+The service Ra ationale: Forty-eight percent of surveyed information about older adult rese 26% of respondents having no kno is committed to proactive outreach ources" as being owledge of such r fair or poor with esources.
+The de another Objective Projected Start and End Dates Type of Activity and Funding Source Update Status 3.1 community hu simplify the de engage at leas state an increa a core partner and advocate in bs designed to streamline and elivery of services.
 The aim is to st 100 individuals each month who ase in knowledge of older adult een July 2024 and June 2025.
-2024 - 2028 Administrative New 3.2 access to proglocation or nei technology, m resource vans assist those w needs, includi grams and supports from any ighborhood through the use of tobile devices, and one-stop is.
-Particular emphasis will be to with great economic and social ing 911 non-emergency callers, arges, and individuals with special tions.
-2024 - 2028 Administrative New 3.3 using varied m ing needs assessment surveys nethods of engagement through aff and community partners.
-2024 - 2028 Administrative New
+2024 - 2028 Administrative New 3.2 access to prog location or nei technology, m resource vans assist those w needs, includi bile ADRC to provide tailored grams and supports from any ghborhood through the use of obile devices, and one-stop a.
+Particular emphasis will be to with great economic and social ng 911 non-emergency callers, arges, and individuals with special tions.
+2024 - 2028 Administrative New 3.3 connectednes caregivers of support group overnight and outreach, info rams that provide social s, self-care, and supports for vulnerable adults.
+Services include: s, training, case management, in-home respite, material aid, rmation and assistance, as well as tion and community education on 2024 - 2028 Administrative New